AhmedGMurtaza/experiment_with_react_16.3/ARTICLE.md

 ## Dependencies

-I will not reinvent the wheel and we will use the same dependencies as the React-Router itself.
+I will not reinvent the wheel and we will use most the same dependencies as the React-Router itself.

 To deal with pushstate we'll use [browser-history] (https://www.npmjs.com/package/browser-history) instead of [history] (https://www.npmjs.com/package/history)